 Mathematics Lessons That Are Fun!
 Fun!
 Fun! by Cynthia Lanius -- From Rice University, this page has fun lessons using algebra, fractals, fractions, ratios, graphing, calculus, cartography, geometry, and more!

 Mental Maths Fridge Magnet Game -- Solve basic math equations using refrigerator magnets.

 Miller Center -- In-depth information about each president and his administration.

 Missouri Digital Heritage -- This site, produced by the Missouri Secretary of State's office, is a gold mine of historical Missouri images and records.
 There is a special Civil War collection.

-Mountain View, Missouri, Public Library Web site -- search the public library catalog & read about upcoming events!
+Mountain View Public Library -- search the public library catalog & read about upcoming events!

 Mr. Anker Tests -- Fun activities for math, comm arts, and social studies!
 Big variety, essential skills, and fun for students!

 Museum Syndicate -- A virtual museum featuring 51,248 images of art and history.
 Fascinating, gorgeous images from around the world!